riboviz/riboviz/docs/developer/git-branching-model.md

 ## Developing new features, enhancements and bug fixes

-When developing new features, enhancements and bug fixes, developers should take create a new development branch from `develop`.
+When developing new features, enhancements and bug fixes, developers should create a new development branch from `develop`.

 For branches associated with GitHub issues, the naming scheme `<name>-<#>` is used, where: